 Hundreds of people enter the queue in front of this extraordinary spherical rock.
 Some step on it, others crawl out on it, depending on how severe their fear of heights is.

-The access to the boulder is around the small ledge, and this part probably demands more courage than standing on the rock itself.
+The access to Kjerag boulder is around the small ledge, and this part probably demands more courage than standing on the rock itself.

 For accessing the Kjerag boulder, you can use the rope for assistance.
 I’ve seen a girl not even paying attention to the string attached to the rock, and almost entangling her foot just before stepping on Kjerag stone.

-I’ve also seen another one jumping for the photo and having quite an ungraceful landing.
+I’ve also seen another one jumping for the photo and having quite an ungraceful landing on the boulder.
 If you don’t have the ballerina sense of balance, do not jump!
 Just because you’ve seen other people doing something risky, it doesn’t mean you are capable of repeating it!
 Know your limits, and act accordingly!

 Do you want to do more amazing hikes at Lysefjord?
-Check Preikestolen or Pulpit Rock, one of Norway’s most famous cliffs!
+Check Preikestolen, the Pulpit Rock in Norway, one of the country’s most famous cliffs!